MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/routing-work-distribution-scenario.md

 ms.assetid: c0a1d153-e907-4bd7-bab6-09e270ed8833
 ms.custom:
 ---
-# Understand how unified routing and work distribution works
+# See how unified routing and work distribution works

 The following scenario should help you understand how the routing and work distribution mechanism works.